 I used to be really good at blowing my money on crap that I didn’t need, so I’m sure anything they would have saved would have been gone in an instant.

 This is just one of the many reasons why custodial accounts were created.

-If your scared that your child will blow through their savings, here’s what you need to know about custodial account rules.
+If you’re scared that your child will blow through their savings, here’s what you need to know about custodial account rules.

 Basically, a custodial account is established to protect the financial assets given to a minor child.
 In most cases, the account is created by the child’s parent or legal guardian for one of two functions.

 Some custodial accounts can be established to make sure the child has sufficient resources throughout his or her adolescence.
-Other custodial accounts are created to cover educational expenses after high school graduations.
+Other custodial accounts are created to cover educational expenses after high school graduation.

 Additionally, the account can be established to provide a good financial foundation during the child’s adult life.